m.Stock by Mirae AssetOpen Demat Account

 The choice between a discount broker and a full-service broker is made based on the objectives and timeframe of the investment.

 For traders who execute several trades throughout the day, it is advantageous to work with a discount broker because they charge the lowest brokerage or a flat fee regardless of the size and volume of deals.
 Discount stockbrokers are also for investors looking to make a short-term investment.
 This is because they provide the most affordable brokerage fees.
 Low brokerage fees help minimise the overall cost of trading and increases the effective return on investment.
-Further, there are new-age brokers like m.Stock which offer a zero-brokerage plan for life.
+Further, there are new-age brokers like m.Stock which offer a free demat account opening with zero-brokerage across equity delivery, mutual funds and IPOs.

 On the other hand, if you’re new to the markets and are looking for personalised guidance and financial planning, you may want to choose a full-service broker.
 They have research analysts and financial planners who can give you expert financial advice about the current market trends and can help develop a customised investment strategy for a fee.
 Having said that, there are several free resources on the internet and social media that provide you with all the knowledge and insights about the markets.
 Thus, in today’s day and age, choosing a full-service broker doesn’t make sense for most investors.